Go to the Students section

 (Where subjects require the satisfactory completion of a placement year the above time is extended by one year.)

-The class of Integrated Master’s degree shall be decided in accordance with Schedule 2 below on an equal weighting of:
+The class of Integrated Master’s degree shall be decided in accordance with Schedule 2 below based on the average of the marks obtained in all six level 7 module credits.

 vii.
 Limitations on Modules taken A candidate for an Integrated Master’s degree, completing their programme in a period longer than eight semesters shall not be permitted to take more than twenty two acceptable module credits at levels 5 and 6 (330 credits) and not more than eight acceptable module credits at level 7 (160 credits).